ericgumba/Job-Hunting-Simulator/README.md

 completed:

 upcoming interview added

 calendar doesnt let you increment/decrement days

-Gray out buttons that we already have an interview in.
+Gray out buttons that we already have an interview in

-Passing the interview date doesnt update the main UI We need to add text showing passed interviews basic animation when applying to job.
+Passing the interview date doesnt update the main UI

+We need to add text showing passed interviews

+basic animation when applying to job

-We need to forward time when undergoing an interview.
+We need to forward time when undergoing an interview

 todo:

-Switch to calculating application results at end of day.
+Switch to calculating application results at end of day

-We need an event scroll.
+We need an event scroll

-We need to disable buttons when animation is playing.
+We need to disable buttons when animation is playing

-We need to figure out a fun minigame for the actual interviews...
+We need to figure out a fun minigame for the actual interviews

 Lastly when we win we need a flow chart showing how many applications etc...